AlabasterRig/FallGuySurvival/Notes.md

 I am not aware of any other way of providing insight into the development of this project and the constant iterations I do in it.
 I don't even know where else to store this project, to be honest, as it has a huge file size.

 **<mark>My main focus is to show the coding aspect of the game along with its logic.</mark>**

+# References
+1) The Save Game Functionality is a copy of and even a slight variation of Tom Looman's Tutorials.
+   This is a link to [Tom Looman's Tutorial](https://www.tomlooman.com/unreal-engine-cpp-save-system/).

+2) The BP_IconGenerator is a copy of Unreal University tutorial.
+   This is the link to [Unreal University's Tutorial](https://www.youtube.com/watch?v=EpthBJJ9S-o).